2cloudlab/slzheng/content/about.md

 ---
-title: "About"
+title: "About me"
 date: 2019-04-19T21:37:58+05:30
 type: "page"
 ---

-This is some static page where you can write about yourself.
+Hi, my name is **Silong Zheng**, a software programmer who would like to learn, practice and share best practices about software development.